hanoii/fontselect-jquery-plugin/README.md

 Fontselect has one argument, an options object that you might want to customise:

+#### Simple options

 * style: the class to give the new font selector
 * placeholder: text to use when no font is selected yet
 * lookahead: a number of fonts to try and preload ahead in the select box

+        $('input.fonts').fontselect({
+          style: 'font-select',
+          placeholder: 'Select a font',
+          lookahead: 2
+        });

+#### Advanced options

+* fonts: an array which you can use to limit the fonts available on the select element.
+It must follow the font family format used in Google's standard css URL
 * fetch: Fetch an updated list from Google.
 * fetchStr: text to use while the list is loading
 * apiKey: An optional key to append to the api URL when fetching the list.